orstavik/JoiEvents/docs/5_MouseGestures/Pattern14_GrabMouse.md

 ```

 This implementation is naive because:
-* it doesn't necessarily have the same target from the mousedown and mouseup events,
+* the `mousedown` and `mouseup` events might not have the same target,
-* it doesn't consider which mouse button is pressed, and
+* the EventSequence doesn't consider which mouse button is pressed,
-* it anticipates no other events in between.
+* etc.

 ## Demo: Naive `long-press` GrabMouse

-This demo is naive because:
+This demo is naive because it doesn't consider:
-* it doesn't consider the `mousecancel` event,
+* the `mousecancel` event,
-* it doesn't consider which mouse button is pressed, and
+* which mouse button is pressed, and
-* it anticipates no other events in between.
+* other events in between.

 <code-demo src="./demo/long-press-GrabMouse.html"></code-demo>